tallHouse64/drws-lib/README.md

 Drws is Welsh for door and D is for draw.

-The point of this library is to be the most cross platform library ever, as much as possible.
-If it has a screen I want to support it, (not saying I will).
+The point of this library is to be the most cross platform library possible, using as few dependencies as possible.
+It is open source using the MIT licnece.

 Important note, this project is in C, there is no C++, but I would like to add support for it to work in C++.